 We definitely recommend that you don’t miss the traditional pie of Ogulin, Ogulinska masnica, which even Napoleon himself couldn’t resist.

-Ogulin Tourist Board
+This article was in partnership with Ogulin Tourist Board